 The Big Ten Conference announced its Week 10 Football Players of the Week on Monday morning.
 Five players were recognized, including Co-Offensive Player Kain Colter, who filled in for an injured Dan Persa in the second half to lead Northwestern to an upset win at ranked Nebraska.
 Colter accounted for three touchdowns, two on the ground and an 81-yard scoring strike to Jeremy Ebert.
 See all the winners in this post.

-Every week during the college football season, Brent Yarina posts his latest Big Ten Power Rankings.
-With the season kicking off Thursday — Wisconsin hosts UNLV in the Big Ten’s lone game on opening night — he figured it’s time to unveil his Week 1 edition.
-As a reminder, these rankings are not meant to mimic the Big Ten standings.
+Every week during the football season, Brent Yarina posts his latest Big Ten Power Rankings.
+Week 10 featured a big-time upset, as Northwestern went into Memorial Stadium and upset previously streaking Nebraska.
+As for the power rankings, they are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply Brent’s thoughts on where each Big Ten team stands after its latest game and entering its next contest.
 Agree?
 Disagree?
-Tweet him: @BTNBrentYarina.
+Tweet @BTNBrentYarina.

 Find out more about: Power Rankings

-Find out more about: BTN Football Previews
+Find out more about: Snap Reactions

-Find out more about: David Boudia
+Find out more about: Rapid Recaps